The Plane Train: 2010s–present: Official name and extension to Concourse F

 In 2009, a second people mover, the ATL Skytrain, opened on the landside of the airport connecting the Domestic Terminal with the rental car center and the Georgia International Convention Center.
 With both the ATL Skytrain having an official name and the trend of other airports naming their people mover systems, the airport's communications team launched a "Name the Train" contest on April 1, 2010 to name the airside people mover.
 The four-week competition was held on Facebook and YouTube with participants submitting entries as comments to a behind-the-scenes video about the airport's automated people mover system.
 The winning entry was announced on April 30, 2010 as a comment post on the video.
 As a result, the airside people mover was officially named the Plane Train.

 In 2012, the Maynard Holbrook Jackson, Jr. International Terminal and Concourse F opened along with another extension of the Plane Train.
 Ten additional vehicles were added to the system to accommodate this expansion, bringing the total number of Innovia APM 100 vehicles in the system's fleet to 59.
 The airport also recommissioned a few C-100 vehicles to keep more trains running.

+In early 2026, the Plane Train tunnel was extended west of the Domestic Baggage Claim station with the addition of the 700 ft turn-around track behind the station.
+This expansion increased capacity to allow up to 15 trains at a time to operate at 1-minute intervals.